ata-bruna/dat550/README.md

 ## Additional packages

+- This project requires TensorFlow 2.3+, and Python 3.9.

 ### Importing the pretrained weights for the embedding matrix

 To run the file [`2. word_embeddings_multi_class_pretrained.ipynb`](https://github.com/ata-bruna/dat550/blob/main/word%20embeddings/2.%20word_embeddings_multi_class_pretrained.ipynb) it is necessary to add the pretrained weights file to the data folder.